-The Santa Cruz City Elementary School District (the "District") and the Santa Cruz City High School District (the "High School District"), are legally separate and independent for certain purposes, but operate as a common administration school district (known as the "Santa Cruz City Schools").
-The legal authority for the District and the High School District to operate together as the Santa Cruz City Schools is contained in Article 1.5 of Chapter 2 of Part 21 of Division 3 of Title 2 (commencing with section 35110) of the California Education Code (the "Common Administration Law").
-In addition to the combined operations and administration, the District and the High School District have combined their finances, including the general fund, except that each independently retains its own capital facilities funds (developer fees), bond funds and capital assets.
-Under the Common Administration Law, the District and the High School District are deemed a single school district for all purposes including, but not limited to, budget and personnel matters.
-However, the District and the High School District continue to be treated as separate districts for purposes of (a) computing State apportionments and allowances, (b) allocations of local property tax revenue, (c) holding separate title to property, and (d) any indebtedness remains the indebtedness of each separate district.
-The District and the High School District are governed by a common seven-member Board of Education (the "Board").
+The Santa Cruz City High School District (the "District") and the Santa Cruz City Elementary School District (the "Elementary School District"), are legally separate and independent for certain purposes, but operate as a common administration school district (known as the "Santa Cruz City Schools").
+The legal authority for the District and the Elementary School District to operate together as the Santa Cruz City Schools is contained in Article 1.5 of Chapter 2 of Part 21 of Division 3 of Title 2 (commencing with section 35110) of the California Education Code (the "Common Administration Law").
+In addition to the combined operations and administration, the District and the Elementary School District have combined their finances, including the general fund, except that each independently retains its own capital facilities funds (developer fees), bond funds and capital assets.
+Under the Common Administration Law, the District and the Elementary School District are deemed a single school district for all purposes including, but not limited to, budget and personnel matters.
+However, the District and the Elementary School District continue to be treated as separate districts for purposes of (a) computing State apportionments and allowances, (b) allocations of local property tax revenue, (c) holding separate title to property, and (d) any indebtedness remains the indebtedness of each separate district.
+The District and the Elementary School District are governed by a common seven-member Board of Education (the "Board").

-The District draws its students solely from within the City of Santa Cruz, encompassing some 12 square miles.
-The High School District includes much of the northern portion of Santa Cruz County (the "County"), encompassing approximately 155 square miles and draws its student population from the communities of Davenport, Bonny Doon, Santa Cruz, Live Oak, Soquel and Capitola.
-While the property encompassed by the two districts overlaps to the extent that they both encompass the City of Santa Cruz, their boundaries are not coterminous and the High School District encompasses a larger land area.
+The District includes much of the northern portion of Santa Cruz County (the "County"), encompassing approximately 155 square miles and draws its student population from the communities of Davenport, Bonny Doon, Santa Cruz, Live Oak, Soquel and Capitola.
+The Elementary School District draws its students solely from within the City of Santa Cruz, encompassing some 12 square miles.
+While the property encompassed by the two districts overlaps to the extent that they both encompass the City of Santa Cruz, their boundaries are not coterminous and the District encompasses a larger land area.